xtyangpsp/SeisGo/README.md

 6. `monitoring`: This module contains functions for ambient noise seismic monitoring, adapted from functions by Yuan et al. (2021).

+7. `clustering`: Clustering functions for seismic data and velocity models.

+8. `stacking`: stacking of seismic data.

-7. `types`: This module contains the definition of major data types and classes.
+9. `types`: This module contains the definition of major data types and classes.

 ## Installation
 **SeisGo** is available on PyPi (https://pypi.org/project/seisgo/).
 You can install it as a regular package `pip install seisgo`.
 The following instruction shows how to install seisgo with a virtual environment with github repository.